 Dangers do exist, especially if you home vaccinate.
 Anaphylactic reactions are rare, but a dog could die from this complication without life saving measures.

 A possibility of an allergic reaction is one reason why pet parents don’t take on this vital task.

 Conclusion on Vaccinating

 Giving your dog vaccinations is possible.
 A vet is only required for Rabies shots.
 Other immunizations can be done at home, every 5 years or so.
-Do extensive research before administering any vaccines or boosters to a precious pet.
+Do extensive research before administering vaccines or boosters to a pet.
 When in doubt, get a professional’s assistance for your dog’s vaccinations.